firedrakeproject/firedrake/python/firedrake_docs/source/variational-problems.rst

 *immersed* in a higher dimensional space.
 For example, the surface of a sphere in 3D.

-If your mesh is an such immersed manifold, you need tell Firedrake that the geometric dimension of the coordinate field (defining where the points in mesh are) is not the same as the topological dimension of the mesh entities.
+If your mesh is an such immersed manifold, you need to tell Firedrake that the geometric dimension of the coordinate field (defining where the points in mesh are) is not the same as the topological dimension of the mesh entities.
 This is done by passing an optional second